kheyduk/reads2trees/README.md

 reads2trees
 ===========

+NOTE 1/5/2015 - realized a number of scripts are hard coded to expect your reference sequences are exons, and named like so: something_1_5, where "something" is just some text string, "1" indicates the gene, and "5" indicates the exon number.
+This needs to be modified (I plan to do this in the near future, but it should be fairly easy to change the scripts affected: makeGenes.pl).

 Pipeline for analysis of sequence capture
 Please see the manual (as of 12/31/14, in a somewhat beta phase) for detailed how-to.
 Individuals scripts may need to be modified to work on your computing cluster.
 These were designed for a linux cluster using SGE commands (qsub, qdel, etc).
 Furthermore, computing queue names are hard wired and YOU WILL NEED TO MODIFY THEM.
 For example, a script might say "qsub -q rcc-30d...", which is a queue on the UGA cluster.
 You will need to change this to reflect a queue on your own cluster.